CUBRID/cubrid-testtools/doc/cci_guide.md

     ```
 ### Check running status
 * Check log on controller node
-    login cci@192.168.1.78, check nohup.out log
-    the whole information for one test message is like below:
+    Log into cci@192.168.1.78, check nohup.out log.
+The whole information for one test message is like below:
     ```bash
     $ cd ~
     $ tail -f nohup.out